MetaMask/metamask-docs/services/reference/avalanche-c-chain/index.md

 :::

 Avalanche is a Proof of Stake (PoS), layer 1 platform that features three built-in blockchains:
 - [Contract Chain (C-Chain)](https://docs.avax.network/learn/primary-network#c-chain)
 - [Exchange Chain (X-Chain)](https://docs.avax.network/learn/primary-network#x-chain)
 - [Platform Chain (P-Chain)](https://docs.avax.network/learn/primary-network#p-chain)

 Infura provides access to the C-Chain only.

+The C-Chain supports the Ethereum Virtual Machine (EVM), allowing Ethereum developers to deploy Solidity smart contract dapps onto the C-Chain.
+Dapps can run on both Avalanche and Ethereum.
+Avalanche Platform's C-Chain is EVM-compatible, but it is not identical.
+Infura provides access to the C-Chain only.

 The C-Chain supports the Ethereum Virtual Machine (EVM), allowing Ethereum developers to deploy